KhromeM/meddy/README.md

-# Meddy: Your Friendly Medical Assistant AI
+# Meddy: Your Friendly Medical Assistant AI [Hippa Compliant]

-## HIPPA Compliant

 Meddy is an app designed to bridge the communication gap between patients and doctors.
 It primarily caters to: